leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

    Selects how the *Amount* value controls the size of the bevel.
 According to the selection, the amount is:

    Offset
-      The distance of a new edge from the original.
+      The distance from the new edge to the original.
    Width
-      The width of the bevel face.
-   Depth
-      The perpendicular distance from the original edge to the bevel face.
+      The distance between the two new edges formed by the bevel (or the edges on either side of the bevel if there is more than one segment.
    Percent
       The percentage of the length of adjacent edges that the new edges slide.
    Absolute
-      The absolute distance along adjacent edges of the beveled edge.
+      The exact distance along edges adjacent to the beveled edge.
+A difference from **Offset** is visible when the unbeveled edges attached to beveled edges meet at an angle besides a right angle.

    For vertex-only bevels, the Offset and Depth types measure from the original vertex, and the Width type is measured from a new vertex to the center of the new face (as half the amount).